 Donna Ferriero became the chair of Pediatrics and physician-in-chief of the UCSF Benioff Children's Hospital, starting May 1, 2011.

 Stanley B. Prusiner was awarded the National Medal of Science, the nation's highest honor for science and technology.

-Stephen L. Hauser has been appointed to serve on the Presidential Commission for the Study of Bioethical Issues and received the Robert Wartenberg Lecture Award from the American Academy of Neurology in 2011 for excellence in clinically relevant research.
+Stephen L. Hauser was appointed to serve on the Presidential Commission for the Study of Bioethical Issues and received the Robert Wartenberg Lecture Award from the American Academy of Neurology in 2011 for excellence in clinically relevant research.

 Bruce Miller and Lennart Mucke won the American Academy of Neurology's 2010 Potamkin Prize for dementia research.

 Michael Aminoff has been named Chair of the American Board of Psychiatry & Neurology.
 His new book, Brown-Seguard: An Improbable Genius Who Transformed Medicine, was published by Oxford University Press in 2011.

 Donna Ferriero received the American Stroke Association's highest honor, the Thomas Willis Award.